-For medical purposes it is important that the maximum cable length must NEVER be exceeded.
+If you use these cables for medical purposes, it is important that the maximum cable length must NEVER be exceeded.

-2. Set the power switch at the back of the camera to 'ON'.
+2. If you have connected the power cable to the camera, set the power switch at the back of the camera to the 'ON' position.
 If you use a PoE Ethernet connection, ensure that the Power switch is always 'ON'.

 The camera starts initializing by first rotating the Pan-Tilt to the maximum top right position and then to the center after empowering.